halfpintutopia/magic-forest-trail/README.md

 ![Screenshot of the cta feature for mobile](./docs/media/images/features/cta/cta_button_mobile.png)

-*Screenshot of the cta feature for mobile*
+*Screenshot of the CTA feature for mobile*

 <br>

 ![Screenshot of the cta feature for desktop](./docs/media/images/features/cta/cta_button_desktop.png)

-*Screenshot of the cta feature for desktop*
+*Screenshot of the CTA feature for desktop*

 <br>

 The button link for the contact form is a floating element on the page.
-This was changed from the original wireframe, as wanted the CTA button to be visible whereever the user was on the page.
-Floating it made it visible and accessible for visitors to easily click.
+This was changed from the original wireframe, as the CTA button was to be visible wherever the user was on the page.
+Floating, it made it visible and accessible for visitors to easily click.

 #### Back to trails button